SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ### Resources

 Library of Learning Resources.
-Used pagination of the bottom to organise them into pages.

 Every learning resource is displayed on a card, being the picture on the left and the info about its type, description, link and created_by on the right

 ### Log In